-Poultry and waterfowl from within Wisconsin need:
+(Pigeons are not considered poultry for fairs and shows) Poultry and waterfowl from within Wisconsin need:

-- An NPIP certificate stating that they originate from a US. pullorum-typhoid clean or NPIP affiliate flock, or - A DATCP-issued certificate stating they are from a Wisconsin tested or associate flock, or - If they are sexually mature, individual wing or leg band ID and a negative test for pullorum-typhoid (and Mycoplasma gallisepticum for turkeys) within 90 days before arrival at the show
+- A NPIP certificate stating that the birds originate from a US pullorum-typhoid clean or NPIP affiliate flock and turkeys must test negative for Mycoplasma gallisepticum, or - A DATCP-issued certificate stating they are from a Wisconsin Tested or Associate Flock and turkeys must test negative for Mycoplasma gallisepticum or - Individually test sexually mature birds within 90 days before arrival at the show.
+These birds also need wing or leg band identification (ID).
+All birds must test negative for pullorumtyphoid, and turkeys must test negative for Mycoplasma gallisepticum.

-Poultry and waterfowl from outside Wisconsin need a certificate of veterinary inspection or equivalent that states:
+Poultry and waterfowl from outside Wisconsin need a certificate of veterinary inspection or equivalent (such as form VS 9-3) that states:

-- They originate from a flock classified pullorumtyphoid clean under NPIP or an equivalent state program, or - If they are sexually mature, that they have tested negative for pullorum-typhoid (and Mycoplasma gallisepticum for turkeys) within 90 days before arrival at the show.
+- They originate from a flock classified pullorum-typhoid clean under NPIP or an equivalent state program and turkeys must test negative for Mycoplasma gallisepticum, or - If they are sexually mature, that they have tested negative for pullorum-typhoid (and Mycoplasma gallisepticum for turkeys) within 90 days before arrival at the show.
 These birds also need wing or leg band ID.
+Not required: - Import permit number